[ 10017 Colvin Run Road ] [ Great Falls, Virginia 22066 ] [ 703-759-2771 ]

 The path from the parking lot leads you across the porch of the General Store.
 This late 19th century building once stood across Colvin Run Road from the mill.
 Storekeeper Mark Cockrill stocked general merchandise for the farming community of Colvin Run and for patrons of the mill.

-store is the barn and blacksmith shop built in 1970 during the
+barn and blacksmith shop built in 1970 during the restoration of the

-restoration of the mill.
-Inside the barn is a scale model of Colvin Run
+mill.
+Inside the barn is a scale model of Colvin Run Mill, faithfully

-Mill, faithfully reproduced to 1/24 scale by a dedicated volunteer.
-Barn
+reproduced to 1/24 scale by a dedicated volunteer.
+Barn exhibits include

-history trunk with reproductions of items used at home, school and
+reproductions of items used at home, school and work.

 Down the gravel path is the c.
 1809 miller's house, home to the families who ran the mill.
 In 1883, Addison Millard moved his family here when he bought the old mill.
 Addison, his wife Emma, and some of their 20 children lived here.
 When Addison died, the family stayed and operated the mill until 1934.
 Take a few minutes to sit and enjoy the gardens on the east side of the house.